AliNisarAhmed/my-notes/AWS/Solutions-Arch/100-misc.md

     - Amazon recommends disabling Object ACLs by using Object Ownership thus defaulting to normal S3 permissions
 45. Cloudwatch metrics aggregation
     - Instance unified cloudwatch agent and use aggregation_dimensions in agent config file to aggregate metics for all instances
-46. EC2 Hibernate vs Standby mode
-    - Hibernate is not supported for an instance that is part of an ASG (ASG marks it as dead and terminates it)
-    - Standby Mode (as opposed to InService Mode) can be used to perform software upgrade or troubleshooting
 47. S3 vs S3 TA pricing
     - S3 itself has no transfer charges when data is transferred from the internet
     - with S3TA, you only pay for transfers that are successfully accelerated
-49. SQS FIFO Batch Mode
-    - By default, FIFO queues support up to 300 msgs/s
-    - When you batch 10 msgs per operation (max value), FIFO queue can support up to 3000 msgs/sec
 51. S3 Invalid lifecycle transitions
     - Following are the unsupported life cycle transitions for S3
         - Any storage class to S3 Standard